April 5th, 2026

 The Shroud of Turin*

-A year ago at this time a young friend asked me what I thought about the Shroud of Turin.
+Recently a young friend asked me what I thought about the Shroud of Turin.
 The Shroud of Turin, in case you’re not familiar with it, is purported to be the burial cloth of Jesus.
-It is a centuries-old linen cloth bearing the image of a crucified man, and it is the most studied artifact in human history.

 National Geographic Magazine (June 1980) labeled it: “One of the most perplexing enigmas of modern times.”